reframejs/reframe/docs/customization-manual.template.md

 also allows us to use an entire custom webpack configuration.

 The only restriction for a fully custom config is that the browser entry file and the corresponding server entry file have the same base name.
-Reframe can't otherwise know which browser entry is meant for wich page object.
+Reframe can't otherwise know which browser entry is meant for which page config.
-For example, a browser entry saved at `/path/to/MyPage.entry.js` would match a page object saved at `/path/to/MyPage.html.js`, because they share the same base name `MyPage`.
+For example, a browser entry saved at `/path/to/MyPage.entry.js` would match a page config saved at `/path/to/MyPage.html.js`, because they share the same base name `MyPage`.

 The following is a `getWebpackBrowserConfig()` usage example for a entirely custom config.